-We know this post is a long one, but that’s because we’ve got some exciting news and updates for you, and there’s a tonne of valuable content headed your way.
-So, if you’re here, please stick with us until the end and learn more about what we’ll be publishing over the next few weeks, because it’s all aimed at helping YOU with your treasury career!
+We know this post is a long one, but that is because we have got some exciting news and updates for you, and there is a ton of valuable content headed your way.
+So, if you are here, please stick with us until the end and learn more about what we will be publishing over the next few weeks, because it’s all aimed at helping YOU with your treasury career!

 Pressed for time?
 Skip straight to the bottom to the chapter titled ‘Introducing Our Bounce Back Program’.

-Over the past few weeks since lockdown begun, millions of additional people have become more active on social media channels, particularly LinkedIn.
+Since lockdown began, millions of additional people have become more active on social media channels, particularly LinkedIn.
 One of the unfortunate side-effects of this has been a deluge of crap content.
-People have been publishing content because they can, because they have the time, instead of because it’s something they feel would add value to their audience.
-This might seem harsh, particularly to the new content creators out there, but it’s the truth.
+People have been publishing content because they can, because they have the time, instead of because it is something, they feel would add value to their audience.
+This might seem harsh, particularly to the new content creators out there, but it is the truth.

 So, we decided to sit back for a bit.
 To listen.
 To reflect.
 To reassess.
 The last thing we would ever want to do here at The Treasury Recruitment Company is add to the noise.
 I hope that those of you reading this who already know us will know that we are hellbent on adding value to our audience of treasury professionals around the globe.
-If we don’t think a piece of content will add value to our audience in some way, we don’t publish it.
+If we do not think a piece of content will add value to our audience in some way, we do not publish it.
 Simple as that.

-Now that we’re back, here’s what we’re going to be doing: helping you however we can.
+Now that we are back, here is what we are going to be doing: helping you however we can.

-And to achieve that, I’m going to start by answering the questions I’m being asked on a daily basis, the first of which is:
+And to achieve that, I am going to start by answering the questions I am being asked daily, the first of which is: